-Advocate for systemic changes that result universal access to educational opportunities and related supportive services for children ages birth to 21, and to ensure a successful transition of students with disabilities from school to adult life.
+A. Educational Advocacy: Advocate for systemic changes that result universal access to educational opportunities and related supportive services for children ages birth to 21, and to ensure a successful transition of students with disabilities from school to adult life.
 Continue to advocate for an end to educational services that segregate children with disabilities, denying them the right to equally choose, equally participate and equally benefit.

-- Advocate to reduce the incidence of segregated special education services for students with psychiatric disabilities by advocating for the adoption of the inclusive educational practices and demand responsive supportive services that enable these students to learn in regular classroom settings. - Provide student self-advocacy training that will enable students to better understand their rights, options, choices concerning his/her education and transition to adult services. - Advocate to eliminate harmful restraint and seclusion in schools. - Advocate to amend the Individuals with Disabilities Education Act to make improvements to the individualized education program under that Act and facilitate the transition of children with disabilities to adulthood, and for other purposes. - Advocate to amend the Developmental Disabilities Assistance and Bill of Rights Act of 2000 to provide assistance to States for development and implementation of an individual transition plan for each individual with a developmental disability in the State who is making the transition from the secondary school system into adulthood, and for other purposes.
+- Advocate to reduce the incidence of segregated special education services for students with psychiatric disabilities by advocating for the adoption of the inclusive educational practices and demand responsive supportive services that enable these students to learn in regular classroom settings. - Provide student self-advocacy training that will enable students to better understand their rights, options, choices concerning his/her education and transition to adult services. - Advocate to eliminate harmful restraint and seclusion in schools. - Advocate to amend the Individuals with Disabilities Education Act to make improvements to the individualized education program under that Act and facilitate the transition of children with disabilities to adulthood, and for other purposes. - Advocate to amend the Developmental Disabilities Assistance and Bill of Rights Act of 2000 to provide assistance to States for development and implementation of an individual transition plan for each individual with a developmental disability in the State who is making the transition from the secondary school system into adulthood, and for other purposes. - Advocate for the inclusion of Independent Living, Inc. brochures and information in the community resource materials provided to transition age youth in Orange County school districts.

 - 1. One or more school districts in Orange County will institute a disability awareness track developed by ILI-Middletown as part of the school personnel-training curriculum. - 2.
 One school district will change its policies and procedures to facilitate increased participation by students with disabilities in the Committee on Special Education (CSE) process. - 3.
 The NYS Legislature will pass the (S. 2860), the Preventing Harmful Restraint and Seclusion in Schools Act. - 4.
 Congress will pass the THR 602 TEAM Education Act; and the President will sign it. - 5.
-Congress will pass the THR 603 TEAM Empowerment Act; and the President will sign it.
+Congress will pass the THR 603 TEAM Empowerment Act; and the President will sign it. - 6.
+One or more community agencies (A Friend's House, SOC, Abbott House) working with transition aged youth will change policy and procedure to include ILI-Middletown staff in transition planning activities. - 7.
+One or more school districts in Orange County will change policy and procedures to include information about Independent Living Centers, ACCES-VR, and agency linkages in the community resource materials provided to transition aged students with disabilities. - 8.
+At least one school district in Orange County will change policy and procedure and include ILI-Middletown staff in transition planning activities.

-Advocate for systemic changes that result in an end to segregated, sheltered workshops.
+B. Employment Advocacy: Advocate for systemic changes that result in an end to segregated, sheltered workshops.
 Increase the capacity of persons with disabilities to obtain and retain competitive employment.